NanoComp/meep/doc/docs/C++_Tutorial.md

 usingnamespace meep;
 ```

-The particular Fabry-Perot cavity we will investigate consists of an air region bounded by two distributed Bragg reflectors which are quarter-wave stacks of $ε$ of 12 and 1.
+The particular Fabry-Perot cavity we will investigate consists of an air region bounded by two distributed Bragg reflectors which are quarter-wave stacks of ε of 12 and 1.
 We choose the size of the defect to be twice as large as the air thickness in the quarter-wave stack, so that a defect mode is found near midgap.
 This structure will include $N$ = 5 periods in the Bragg reflector on either side of the defect.
 We can use a larger $N$ but the quality factor may then be too large to compute.
 The parameters are set up as follows:

 ```c++
 const double eps1 = 12.0; // epsilon of layer1